raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 if you do not receive this response you need to start troubleshooting port-forwarding as that is the likely culprit; go to the original SSH session where you start port-fowarding in Step 6 and see if there are any errors such as `unable to do port forwarding: socat not found` <- if this error is present you need to install socat, go up to Step 7 in the [Install Minikube](https://github.com/raygj/vault-content/tree/master/use-cases/vault-agent-kubernetes#install-minikube) section

-8. validate Vault Agent contains an active token
+8. view the active Vault token being used by Vault Agent

 `sudo kubectl exec -it vault-agent-example --container consul-template sh`